Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Introduction

 One of the remaining sources of uncertainty in the cosmic distance ladder is the debated metallicity dependence of the DCEP $PL$ relations used to calibrate secondary distance indicators.
 A variation in metallicity is expected to influence the shape and width of the DCEP instability strip \citep[e.g.][]{Caputo2000}, which in turn alters the coefficients of the $PL$ relations \citep[][and references therein]{Marconi2005,Marconi2010,DeSomma2022}.
-Even when small, the metallicity dependence of the $PL$ relations and the reddening-free Wesenheit magnitudes\footnote{Wesenheit magnitudes, introduced by \citet{Madore1982}, provide reddening-free magnitudes under the assumption that the extinction law is consistent for all stars, though variations can occur in regions with different chemical enrichment histories.} must be considered to prevent systematic biases in the calibration of the extragalactic distance scale \citep[e.g.][]{Romaniello2008,Bono2010,Riess2016}.
+Although it has been demonstrated that the metallicity dependence of the PL relations alone cannot solve the Hubble tension \citep[e.g.][]{Riess2022a}, its precise value could nevertheless be crucial to establish the actual size of the discrepancy in $\sigma$s between the cosmic ladder and the CMB+$\Lambda$CDM measurements of $H_0$.
+Furthermore, accurately knowing the metallicity dependence of PL relations allows us to constrain pulsation models and validate their physical assumptions.

-Direct empirical tests of metallicity effects on the PL/PW relations, based on Galactic DCEPs with reliable [Fe/H] abundances from high-resolution (HiRes) spectroscopy, have long been limited by the lack of precise independent distances for enough Milky Way (MW) DCEPs.
+Direct empirical tests of metallicity effects on the PL and PW relations, based on Galactic DCEPs with reliable [Fe/H] abundances from high-resolution (HiRes) spectroscopy, have long been limited by the lack of precise independent distances for enough Milky Way (MW) DCEPs.
 The $Gaia$ mission \citep[][]{Gaia2016} has radically changed this.
 Starting with data release 2 (DR2) \citep[][]{Gaia2018} and further improved in early data release 3 (EDR3) \citep[][]{Gaia2021}, $Gaia$ has provided accurate parallaxes.
 It has also led to the discovery of hundreds of new Galactic DCEPs \citep[][]{Clementini2019,Ripepi2019,Ripepi2023}, alongside other surveys such as OGLE \citep[][]{Udalski2018} and ZTF \citep[][]{Chen2020}, creating a large, valuable DCEP sample for both extragalactic distance scale and Galactic studies \citep[e.g.][]{Lemasle2022,Trentin2023,Trentin2024b}.

-Yet until recently, DCEPs with HiRes-based metallicities were mostly confined to the solar neighbourhood, covering a narrow [Fe/H] range nearly solar or slightly supersolar, with small scatter (0.2–0.3 dex) \cite[e.g.][]{Genovali2014,Luck2018,Groenewegen2018,Ripepi2019}.
+Yet until recently, DCEPs with HiRes-based metallicities were mostly confined to the solar neighbourhood, covering a narrow [Fe/H] range, around the solar value, with small scatter (0.2–0.3 dex) \cite[e.g.][]{Genovali2014,Luck2018,Groenewegen2018,Ripepi2019}.
 The limited range makes it difficult to assess metallicity effects on Galactic Cepheid PL relations with strong statistical significance.